Gulf War Syndrome, Anthrax Vaccine, Squalene: What Made Service Members Ill?

 Vaccines & Gulf War Syndrome

 In addition to being exposed to various environmental hazards and toxic chemicals, Gulf War veterans were also given a large number of vaccines.
-Service members may have received as many as 17 vaccines in a short period of time.
-These vaccinations included the botulinum toxoid vaccine and anthrax vaccine, was were not yet approved by the FDA.
-Other vaccines included yellow fever, typhoid, cholera, hepatitis B, meningitis, whooping cough, polio, and tetanus.
+According to the VA, veterans received as many as 10 vaccines in preparation for service.

-Although there is a lot of research showing a link between vaccinations and Gulf War Syndrome, the Department of Veterans Affairs does not officially recognize that link.
+The Department of Veterans Affairs does not officially recognize the link between Gulf War Syndrome and vaccinations.
 However, many different research organizations continue to evaluate possible causes of Gulf War veteran’s health problems.
 As part of the effort to learn more about how Gulf War service affected veterans, the VA established the Gulf War Registry.

 Did the Anthrax Vaccine Make Service Members Ill?